Share your code with Visual Studio 2017 and Azure Repos Git

 This article walks you through the steps to get a Visual Studio solution on your PC into a Git repo you can share with others.

 If you want to work with a Visual Studio solution hosted in an existing repo, see the Git tutorial.

-- An Azure DevOps organization.
-If you don't have one, you can sign up for one for free.
+- An organization in Azure DevOps.
+If you don't have an organization, you can sign up for one for free.
 Each organization includes free, unlimited private Git repositories.

 Create a local Git repo for your project